Free New York Power of Attorney (POA) Form

 Power of Attorney Requirements in New York

-Once you’ve created your New York Power of Attorney document, there are a number of steps to prepare before it can be put successfully into action.
-In order for you to make your final form legal you will need to meet the following criteria:
+You must fulfill the requirements to get a successful New York Power of Attorney document.
+In order for you to make your final form legal, you will need to meet the following criteria:

 The text of the document must not be written in anything smaller than a 12 point font.